tryton/trytond/doc/ref/transaction.rst

     The language code defines in the context.

+.. attribute:: Transaction.counter

+    Count the number of modification made in this transaction.

 .. method:: Transaction.start(database_name, user[, context])

     Start a new transaction and return a `context manager`_.